Far (band): Reformation and second break-up (2008–2010)

-On October 21, Live 105 (KITS) (San Francisco) and KWOD 106.5 (Sacramento) added Pony into regular rotation.
-On November 4, 91x (San Diego) added Pony.
-On December 4 KROQ-FM (Los Angeles) added Pony.

-On March 2, Vagrant announced that they have signed FAR, and that the band are putting the finishing touches on their fifth studio album, which will be out in 2010.

-On October 17, 2009, Far posted studio video part three, which concluded reading "At Night we Live" out in 2010 on Vagrant Records.
-The name is also the title of a song they wrote for Deftones bass player Chi Cheng, after his car accident in November 2008.

-On February 10, 2010, Far announced At Night We Live will be released May 18, 2010, on Vagrant Records.
-On March 16, Jonah Matranga announced that the album will be pushed back one week to May 25 due to artwork finalizing.

 On June 27, 2011, Jonah Matranga went on theFIVE10 Radio and said that it was not likely Far would be getting back together.
 He cited several problems but mainly that there was just "too much drama."

 Influences

-Far have cited influences including Sunny Day Real Estate, Helmet, Fugazi, Led Zeppelin, Neurosis, Jane’s Addiction, Rickie Lee Jones, Bad Brains, Neil Young, Prince and many of the bands on the labels Victory Records and Revelation Records.
+Far have cited influences including Sunny Day Real Estate, Helmet, Fugazi, Led Zeppelin, the Promise Ring, Jawbox, Quicksand, Argent, the Revolution Smile, Strife, Snapcase, Neurosis, Jane’s Addiction, Rickie Lee Jones, Bad Brains, Neil Young, Prince and many of the bands on the labels Victory Records and Revelation Records.